(series of slides used in class)

 Other locations are (25%):

-- Front: predominate confusion, psychomotor excitation, hallucinations, Engine biased focus attenuated (paresis) Motor apraxia
+- Front: predominate confusion, psychomotor excitation, hallucinations, focus partial and attenuated engine (paresis) Motor apraxia

 - Parietal: hemiparesis with sensory disorders Disorders of consciousness asomatognosia less quantitative & shy; to

 - Temporal dominant: Aphasia